TruaShamu/MUD-Programming/README.md

 Trying to build a Multi User Dungeon game in C++

-See book 'MUD GAME PROGRAMMING' for details
+Referencing the book 'MUD GAME PROGRAMMING' by Ron Penton